kevinwuhoo/ui-styleguides/README.md

 ## Contributing

-Styleguided.io is a static site generated using [middleman](https://middlemanapp.com/), a ruby gem.
+This list of UI styleguides is a static site generated using [middleman](https://middlemanapp.com/), a ruby gem.
 You'll need ruby, rubygems, and bundler to install middleman and other dependencies.
 Selenium (specifically [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)) is used to screenshot the styleguides.

 To suggest an additional styleguide, either open an issue with the url of the site, or create a pull request by adding the following fields in `data/styleguides.yml`:
   * name (site or company name)